 1. Ancillary Matters Hearing

-If parties manage to reach a settlement on the ancillary matters before the hearing, the Court will direct for a consent ancillary matters hearing to be fixed instead, during which parties must have a signed Draft Consent Order ready, stating down parties’ agreed plan on the ancillary matters.
+If parties manage to settle on the ancillary matters before the hearing, the Court will direct for a consent ancillary matters hearing to be fixed instead, during which parties must have a signed Draft Consent Order ready, stating down parties’ agreed plan on the ancillary matters.
 Alternatively, if there is no settlement, a contested ancillary matters hearing will be fixed.

 As stated above, after the conclusion of the hearing and three months after the Court has granted an Interim Judgment, parties may proceed to apply for the Interim Judgment to be made final, thus concluding all divorce proceedings.